Recursively-Constrained Partially Observable Markov Decision Processes: Recursively-Constrained POMDPs

 \end{problem}

-Note that Problem~\ref{prob: rcpomdp} is an infinite-horizon problem since the optimization (reward) objective~\eqref{eq: reward objective} is infinite horizon (see Eq.~\eqref{eq: total reward}).
-The admissibility horizon $k$ is user-defined, which can be infinite.
-In our approach, we focus on $k = \infty$, i.e., admissible policies.
-For some instances of the RC-POMDP problem, however, admissible policies either cannot be found in finite time or do not exist.
-In such cases, one may be interested in policies that satisfy constraints for a finite number of time steps for practical purposes.
-Our proposed algorithm supports both cases.
+Note that Problem~\ref{prob: rcpomdp} is an infinite-horizon problem since the optimization objective~\eqref{eq: reward objective} is infinite horizon.
+The admissibility constraint $k$ is a user-defined parameter.
+In this work, we focus on $k = \infty$, i.e., admissible policies.

+\begin{remark} In POMDPs, reasoning about cost is done on expectation due to state uncertainty.
+C-POMDPs bound the expected total cost of state trajectories, enabling belief trajectories with low expected costs to compensate for those with high expected costs.
+Conversely, a worst-case constraint formulation of the problem, which never allows any violations during execution, may be overly conservative.
+RC-POMDPs strike a balance between the two; it bounds the expected total cost for all belief trajectories, only allowing cost violations during execution due to state uncertainty. \end{remark}